jtdaugherty/tracy/README.md

  * Light source types:
    - Ambient
    - Point (with hard shadows)
-   - Area lights (supported geometry: rectangles)
+   - Area lights (supported geometry: rectangles with area-light tracer, any geometry with path tracer)
    - Environment lights
  * User interface:
    - Console output with status information
    - Live GUI with progressive rendering
+ * Scene representation:
+   - YAML-based file format
+   - Network (de)serialization
  * Animation:
+   - Renders a selected frame from an animation sequence (frames can be stitched into movies using external tools; see `scripts/`)
-   - Supports linear interpolation of float values, rotational interpolation of vectors for some object fields
+   - Linear interpolation of float values, rotational interpolation of vectors for some object fields
  * Engine:
    - Multi-core rendering via Haskell's `parMap` evaluation strategy
    - Multi-host rendering (run `tracy -d tcp://slave:9000` on the master,